Nissan Violet: A10 series (1977–1981)

 The previous generation Violet grew more rational and somewhat larger when it was replaced in May 1977.
 Nissan increased the glass area by ten percent vis-à-vis its predecessor.
 It was also joined by two badge engineered versions: the Nissan Auster went on sale alongside the Violet and was aiming for an air of "quality and youthfulness."
 The Stanza followed in August and was meant to be more luxurious; it was only offered in the higher equipment levels and was also differentiated by having a different bonnet and single rectangular lights rather than the twin round units seen on the Violet and Auster.
-The Nissan Auster, which is named for the Latin equalivent of the Greek god notos for the south wind, was a smaller companion to the Nissan Skyline sedan at Nissan Prince Store; Stanza, which is Italian for "room" or "apartment", was introduced as an affordable family car one level above the Nissan Sunny, sold at Nissan Japan dealerships Nissan Satio Store.
+The Nissan Auster, which is named for the Latin equivalent of the Greek god Notus for the south wind, was available at Nissan Prince Store; Stanza, which is Italian for "room" or "apartment", was introduced as an affordable family car one level above the Nissan Sunny, sold at Nissan Japan dealerships Nissan Saito Store.
 The third version (Violet) was sold at dealerships called Nissan Cherry Store locations.
 In Australia, it was called the Datsun Stanza, and in Canada and the United States it was the Datsun 510, a name which recalled the successes of the previous Datsun 510.

-Originally it was only sold with the 1.4-litre A-series engine and the 1.6-litre L, although North American market cars received a two-litre version.
-In October 1978 the car underwent a facelift, becoming the A11 in the process.
+Originally it was only sold with the 1.4-litre A-series engine (not available in the Stanza) and the 1.6-litre L, although North American market cars received a two-litre version.
+In May 1978 the car underwent a facelift, becoming the A11 in the process.
 At the same time, the L16 engines were replaced by the cross-flow Z16, to meet newer stricter emissions rules.
 Nissan introduced their emissions control technology with this generation, called NAPS, and the cars received a new chassis code of A11.
 The more luxurious Stanza was never available with the 1.4-litre engine in Japan, only with a 1.6 until larger engines joined the lineup.